-Because researchers have such a limited understanding of the cause of Parkinson’s disease , there are currently no definite ways to reduce your risk of developing this condition.
+Because researchers have such a limited understanding of the cause of Parkinson’s disease, there are no current guidelines to reduce your risk of developing it.

 Some studies have suggested that certain factors can lower your risk of Parkinson's disease.
 Examples include: